Classification with Costly Features in Hierarchical Deep Sets: Conclusion

+\bmhead{Supplementary information} The complete code for our algorithm and baselines, along with all prepared datasets and scripts to run the experiments, is publicly available at \url{https://github.com/jaromiru/rcwcf}.

-This research was supported by the European Office of Aerospace Research and Development (grant no. FA9550-18-1-7008) and by The Czech Science Foundation (grants no. 18-21409S and 18-27483Y).
-The GPU used for this research was donated by the NVIDIA Corporation.
-Computational resources were supplied by the project "e-Infrastruktura CZ" (e-INFRA LM2018140) provided within the program Projects of Large Research, Development and Innovations Infrastructures.
+\bmhead{Acknowledgments} The GPU used for this research was donated by the NVIDIA Corporation.
+Some computational resources were supplied by the project \textquote{e-Infrastruktura CZ} (e-INFRA LM2018140) provided within the program Projects of Large Research, Development and Innovations Infrastructures.
 The authors acknowledge the support of the OP VVV funded project CZ.02.1.01/0.0/0.0/16\_019/0000765 ``Research Center for Informatics''.
+This research was supported by The Czech Science Foundation (grants no. 22-32620S and 22-26655S).